deephyper/benchmark/README.md

 ```

-Finally, when testing a benchmark it can be usefull to activate the logging:
+Finally, when testing a benchmark it can be useful to activate the logging:

 ```python
 import logging